Same-Day Furnace Repair Near Roanoke, VA

-Our technicians have the expertise, experience, and tools needed to perform furnace repairs correctly the first time.
+Our heating system repair technicians have the expertise, experience, and tools needed to perform furnace services correctly the first time.

-There are so many things that can go wrong with a furnace.
-Are you experiencing any of these problems?
+Many things can go wrong with a furnace.
+Are you noticing any of these problems?

-- The system blowing cold air or no air at all
+- The system is blowing cold air or no air at all.

-- There is a funny smell coming from the furnace
+- There’s a funny smell coming from the furnace.

-- The furnace tried to start and then stop
+- The furnace tried to start and then stopped.

 If any of these things are happening, turn to Ostrom Electrical Plumbing Heating & Air Conditioning.
-We’ll send a Roanoke furnace repair technician out to further diagnose your problem and give you options to resolve the issue.
+We’ll send a Roanoke furnace repair technician out to further diagnose your problem and offer options to resolve the issue.

-What to Do if Your Furnace Is Not Turning On
+What To Do if Your Furnace Isn’t Turning On

-- Check the power supply.
-Even though your furnace may be gas powered, the igniter, switches and blower motor require electricity to operate.
+- Check the power supply: Even though your furnace may be gas-powered, the igniter, switches, and blower motor require electricity to operate.
 Check the circuit breaker panel.
 If the circuit has tripped, switch it back to the ON position.
-If the circuit trips again, DO NOT RESET IT!
+If the circuit trips again, DO NOT RESET IT.
 This is a safety measure to prevent an electrical fire in the event of a malfunction.
-Call Ostrom to inspect the system and ensure that the electrical supply is working safely.
+Call Ostrom to inspect the system and ensure the electrical supply is working safely.

-- Check the furnace condensate pan (drain pan).
-During normal operation, water will drain from the air conditioner or furnace into a pan.
-If the drain for the pan is clogged the pan will fill up and trigger a float switch, preventing the operation of the air conditioner and furnace.
-If the float switch is up (activated), you will need to clear the obstruction to allow water to empty and then reset the switch.
+- Check the furnace condensate pan (drain pan): During normal operation, water will drain from the air conditioner or furnace into a pan.
+If the drain pan is clogged, it will fill up and trigger a float switch, preventing the operation of the AC and furnace.
+If the float switch is up (activated), you’ll need to clear the obstruction to allow water to empty and then reset the switch.

 - Check the fuel supply.
-If there are other gas appliances in the home, such a gas range or fireplace, check that they are functioning and that there isn’t a problem with the fuel supply
+If there are other gas appliances in the home, such as a gas range or fireplace, check that they’re functioning and that there’s no problem with the fuel supply.

 Why Call for Professional Furnace Repair?